sammyd/Shinobi-RangeSelector/README.markdown

 Contributing
 ------------

-We use the Fork & Pull Model so if you want to contribute to this project, please go ahead and fork our repository, make your changes, then send us a pull request when you’d like us to take a look at your work.
+We'd love to see your contributions to this project - please go ahead and fork it and send us a pull request when you're done!
+Or if you have a new project you think we should include here, email info@shinobicontrols.com to tell us about it.

 License
 -------